Skip to main content

 Class Agent and Class Fund Director Reception

-In gratitude of volunteer service and to provide a space to connect over your support of the College, we invite Class Agents, Class Fund Directors, and their guests to a casual reception.
+In gratitude for your volunteer service and to provide a space to connect over your support of the college, we invite class agents, class fund directors, and their guests to a casual reception in the Laurel Leaf Lounge.

 Social